mcbodge/eidolon/README.md

 unity file manager and build prefabs, without the option import materials

 ## kanban
-* http://bit.ly/1PJOLI9 (please ask to for a edit-mode link)
+* http://bit.ly/1PJOLI9 (please ask to mcbodge for a edit-mode link)